rjboer/PMFS/FUNCTIONS.md

 Appends a product to the database and creates its directory skeleton.

 ## (*Database) Save
-Writes the in-memory index to `index.toml`.
+Writes the in-memory database to `index.toml`.

 ## (*ProductType) AddProject
 Adds a new project to a product and persists the change to disk.